Claude Code vs ChatGPT vs Gemini: Which AI Coding Tool Should You Use?

 | Inline Completions | Tab completions in IDE | GitHub Copilot (best-in-class) | Code Assist completions |

-Each tool takes a different approach to meeting developers where they are.
-ChatGPT (via GitHub Copilot) still has the smoothest inline autocomplete experience — it's the fastest for "tab-tab-tab" code completion.
+Each tool takes a different approach.
+ChatGPT (via GitHub Copilot) still has the smoothest inline autocomplete experience — fastest for "tab-tab-tab" code completion.
 Gemini integrates deeply with Google's ecosystem (Firebase, Android Studio, Google Cloud).
-Claude Code's terminal-first approach means it slots into any workflow where you already use a command line — and the IDE extensions bring the agent into your editor.
+Claude Code's terminal-first approach means it slots into any workflow where you use a command line — and the IDE extensions bring the full agent into your editor.

 Choose Claude Code if you...